ClusterHQ/flocker/docs/using/installing/index.rst

    * Review to ensure your instances have sufficient storage and your security groups have the required ports.

-   Launch when you are happy to proceed.
+   Launch when you are ready to proceed.

 #.
 Add the *Key* to your local key chain (download it from the AWS web interface first if necessary):